NextGen (formerly Young Professionals) Committee

 While a NextGen professional is typically defined as under 40 years of age or an individual who has spent less than five years in the security profession, we encourage participation from anyone passionate about this initiative, regardless of age or experience.

 Lorna is the Vice President of Strategic Planning for Securiguard Services Ltd. and is an innovative leader overseeing People and Culture, Health and Safety, and Marketing and Branding.
 Lorna has been in the security industry for almost three decades, starting at reception and progressing to the role she currently holds.
 Lorna’s passion around protecting the environment and her commitment to social responsibility serves her well as she leads Securiguard’s sustainability initiatives and the Securiguard Cares Committee.
 In her role as Women in Security Liaison, she is passionate about increasing representation from all individuals in our growing industry.
 Lorna has an extensive background in union, labour negotiations, and health and safety.
 She has provided operational and strategic leadership as well as executive oversight to security contracts in a number of vertical markets including Aviation, Corporate, and Government.

-The Women in Security Committee is aimed to provide support and assistance to women in the security field, as well as inspire those interested in entering the profession.
+The Diversity and Inclusion Committee is aimed to provide support and assistance to those in the security field who tend to be under-represented, including women and minorities.
+The committee also works to inspire under-represented individuals interested in entering the profession.

-This group hosts multiple events annually, targeted to engage the female security workforce and build a strong community.
-While this group’s benefits and programs are tailored for women, we encourage and welcome the participation of all members who are dedicated to the support of women in the security industry.
+This group hosts multiple events annually, targeted to engage the under-represented security workforce and build a strong community.
+While this group’s benefits and programs are tailored for its target audience, we encourage and welcome the participation of all members who are dedicated to the support of diversity and inclusion in the security industry.